 This workbook is intended for teenagers who use drugs and alcohol but for whom the amounts, frequency, and negative consequences are unrecognized.
 This workbook is an initial approach for helping teenagers become aware, both cognitively and emotionally, of the negative consequences of their drug and/or alcohol use.
 It is hoped that by seeing for themselves how not using can make their life better, teenagers will become motivated toward beginning treatment.

 This intervention workbook corresponds to the First Step of a 12-Step Program.
 It helps teenagers move from precontemplation to contemplation to determination according to the stages of change framework.
 The workbook should be used as part of a therapeutic relationship or program, with sensitivity to issues of confidentiality.
 Background about the workbook and suggestions for its use are provided in the accompanying Staff Manual.
+This is a package of 5.

 Section I: Introduction.
 A note for the teenager.
 Drugs that you have used.
 Mixed thinking.
 Section II: Alcohol/Drug Effects on Areas of Your Life.
 Putting your life in danger.
 Putting other lives in danger.
 Depression worsens.
 Thinking less of yourself.
 Breaking the law and/or getting arrested.
 Effects on schoolwork.
 Losing the trust of your family.
 Effects on body and/or brain.
 Running away from painful feelings.
 Effects on your mind.
 Trying to control drinking and drug use.
 Effects on your future.
 Section III: Summary of Effects.
 Section IV: Making a Decision.